Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Adolf Hitler makes a "triumphal" entry into Asch, in the process liberating Fleissen from 290 years of tolerance and freedom, for the "safety and security" of oppression and fear.

-The Kollection from Pasolds in Fleissen, Czechoslovakia - founders of the Ladybird Company - includes the world's first T-Shirt, right back at the turn of the 20th century.
+The Kollection from Pasolds in Fleissen, Czechoslovakia - founders of the Ladybird Company - includeds the world's first T-Shirt, right back at the turn of the 20th century.
 It caught on 50 years later.

 Taking stock in 1938, the Pasold family could count many successes.
-They had invented the ruderleibchen, which was destined to become a universal favourite under its English name, the 'T' Shirt.
-The design had originally been intended as an undergarment at the turn of the century, but had shown much more potential.
-New patterned, multi-colour versions (left) enjoyed spectacular results.
+They had invented the ruderleibchen, which became known as the 'T' Shirt.
+In 1900 it had been designed as an undergarment but had shown much greater potential.
+New patterned, multi-colour versions were marketed as The Kollektion and sold by the million.

 The Pasold Company's plan to sell Ladybird clothes nearly faultered before it started when they learnt that the name was already registered.
-They tracked down the owner, Klinger Manufacturing Company, who agreed to sell the brand for the £5 ($8) that they had paid to register it!
+They tracked down the owner, Klinger Manufacturing Company, who agreed to sell the brand for the £5 ($7) that they had paid to register it!

 The Ladybird Research Department , drawn by Con H. Lomax in the 1950s.
 The detail is exquisite.Two Ladybirds paint a shop sign.
 Drawn by Con H. Lomax of Pasold Ltd.